mistraltechnologies/react-interview-project/README.md

 - Use of React Router
 - State management (through Redux only)
 - Tools use (code formatting and linting through IntelliJ Idea, dockerization)

-It saddens me to say that due to time constraints, unit and integration tests are not implemented, but will follow shortly.

-## Hosting

-The project is up and running in a docker container on a Digital Ocean droplet [here](http://206.189.245.148/).

 ---